Chabanel mechanical ventilation station

 Chabanel Street:

-There is a worksite storage area on the south side of Chabanel between Lajeunesse and Berri.
+Two storage areas needed for the worksite are located on the south side of Chabanel Street between Lajeunesse and Berri.

 During the work, Chabanel will be a westbound one-way street between Lajeunesse and Berri, and curbside parking on Chabanel will be blocked off in this area.